ryandhasgit/Comedy/Headlines/Alex Baia Challenge.md

 We are re-introducing peanuts to our menu and fuck it

-suitcase zippers, and other futiltiiee
+suitcase zippers, and other futiltiies

 it’s finally time to eat your veggies
 10 tricks to get your kid to eat their veggietales